indigo-dc/Monitoring/zabbix-probes/im-zabbix-probe/doc/im-zabbix-agent.md

 | Template | the name of template used for IM measurements |
 | monitoredhost | the hostname of the monitored host |

-In im section

 | Section | im |
 | ------ | ------ |
 | Urlbase	| the IM api url to make requests |
 | Radl |	the radl configuration for IM to create a VM. |

-In iam section

 | Section | iam |
 | ------ | ------ |
 | urlrefresh	| the api url to request a new token from a refresh token|

-In log section

 | Section | log |
 | ------ | ------ |